dogweather/forkful/content/en/javascript/strings/searching-and-replacing-text.md

 weight: 10
 ---

-## What & Why?
-Searching and replacing text means finding specific substrings and swapping them out for something new.
-Why bother?
-It's everywhere: fixing typos in a document, refining code, or batch editing data.

 ## How to:
 In JavaScript, `String.prototype.replace()` is the go-to.
 Pass a string or regex and the replacement.
 Here's the quick and dirty: